xu-bu/mtga-agent/README.md

 - The agent currently uses a raw battlefield description plus structured state fields.
 - `agent/state.py` models detailed MTG zones such as hand, battlefield, graveyard, exile, and mana pools.
-- The code is intended as a starting point for later integration with RAG tools and live card lookup.
+- `tools/rag.py` can retrieve MTG card data from a Qdrant store and format it for LLM prompts.